phillipnunes/100-days-of-code/log.md

 ### Day 37: October 14 2018

 **Today's Progress**: Today I "played" a bit with form validation, also I learned about some useful functions to manipulate data coming from database.

+### Day 38: October 15 2018

+**Today's Progress**: And today I learned a bit about relationships in Laravel and Eloquent.